The retention of learners’ work by recognised centres will assist the development of consistency of centre quality management systems.

 - To be incorporated into centre standardisation of assessment meetings.

 The result will be a representative sample of learners’ work which is retained in the year following certification.
-It is recommended that the sample of retained learners work be kept for a rolling three-year period.
+It is recommended that the sample of retained learners work and all standardisation meeting minutes be kept for a rolling three-year period.

 In developing the strategy for retaining learners’ work the following factors will need to be incorporated: